Support » Pololu Maestro Servo Controller User’s Guide » 5. Serial Interface »

 Compact protocol: 0x87, channel number, speed low bits, speed high bits

 This command limits the speed at which a servo channel’s output value changes.
-The speed limit is given in units of (0.25 μs)/(10 ms), except in special cases (see Section 4.e).
+The speed limit is given in units of (0.25 μs)/(10 ms), except in special cases (see Section 4.b).
 For example, the command 0x87, 0x05, 0x0C, 0x01 sets the speed of servo channel 5 to a value of 140, which corresponds to a speed of 3.5 μs/ms. What this means is that if you send a Set Target command to adjust the target from, say, 1000 μs to 1350 μs, it will take 100 ms to make that adjustment.
-A speed of 0 makes the speed unlimited, so that setting the target will immediately affect the position.
+A speed of 0 makes the speed unlimited.
+Setting the target of a channel that has a speed of 0 and an acceleration 0 will immediately affect the channel’s position.
 Note that the actual speed at which your servo moves is also limited by the design of the servo itself, the supply voltage, and mechanical loads; this parameter will not help your servo go faster than what it is physically capable of.

 At the minimum speed setting of 1, the servo output takes 40 seconds to move from 1 to 2 ms.

 The speed setting has no effect on channels configured as inputs or digital outputs.